TASagent/TASagentTwitchBotCore/README.md

 ### Database

 Navigate to the directory of the Bot project (where the `.proj` file lives) and create the initial database with `dotnet ef database update`.

+To apply model changes as a new database migration, navigate to the directory of the project and use `dotnet ef migrations add <MigrationName>` where `<MigrationName>` is what you'd like to name this model update, for example, `dotnet ef migrations add AddingNewUserField`.
+Then use `dotnet ef database update` to apply the model updates to the database.

 ## Running and controlling the bot